 Quite often mathematics is (badly) taught as a series of such techniques, algorithms, mechanical decision procedures, while the students have no idea what they are really doing.
 Sometimes they are taught algorithms for a whole area of mathematics like algebra, while never even knowing what algebra even is, what it is for or why they are doing it, which is surely a spectacular waste of time.

-other algorithms?
-Technically, an algorithm with no end, that never stops, is not really an algorithm.
+It is crucial that an algorithm comes to an end.
+It is only when it ends that the question that has been asked is answered.
+An algorithm with no end, that never stops, is not an algorithm.
 A method that fails is not a method at all.
-Is there a set procedure for discovering all and only set procedures?

 An example given by Roger Penrose is the Goldbach conjecture which is that every even number greater than 2 can be regarded as the sum of two prime numbers.
 The even number is split into pairs and “for each such even number, it splits into some pair for which both members are prime.”
 There is an algorithm, some finite sequence of steps, for deciding whether a number is prime or not.
 That is not a problem.
 So, an algorithm is written that stops when neither of the two numbers are prime.
 So, if there were some way to determine whether this algorithm (program, Turing machine) ever stops, then the problem of proving or disproving the Goldbach conjecture will have been solved.